List of New Hampshire historical markers (226–250): . Pembroke Street / Watering Trough

+Note: The marker has different text on each side.

 "Pembroke Street is one of several parallel roads laid out when the town was planned between 1730–36.
 The original large lots along this wide thoroughfare were subdivided into smaller lots for dwellings, meeting houses for Congregationalists and Presbyterians, taverns, stores, schoolhouses, and Pembroke's earliest cemetery, making the street a linear village by 1755.
 After 1804, Pembroke Street became an extension toward Concord of the Chester Turnpike, a privately built 19-mile toll road connecting Chester and Pembroke."

 "Clean water was essential to the health of horses, particularly on heavily traveled roads and in extreme weather.
 A state statute of 1858 authorized towns to reimburse private citizens who provided and maintained watering troughs for the use of travelers' horses.
 In 1884, Pembroke took the added step of providing 'good drinking water for man and beast' at public expense, purchasing this trough from the C. A. Bailey Granite Company in Allenstown for $124 and adding a bronze drinking fountain for human refreshment."